magicdude4eva/docker-gunbot/README.md

 <img width="1335" alt="CleanShot 2021-09-19 at 11 53 11@2x" src="https://user-images.githubusercontent.com/1632781/133923199-378e3e51-5771-4894-a4d6-e0ec3cd44ce3.png">

 The setup consists of a config.js and autoconfig.json file, which do the following (summarized):

+:warning: The "autoconfig.json" in the "gunbot" container trades as base both BTC-ALT and BNB-ALT and each base uses 6 pairs - so you will have 6 BTC-trades and 6-BNB-trades.
+Please adjust this if you do not want to trade in these volumes (you will need 0,3BTC and 2BNB for it to properly work)

 `Autoconfig.json`